MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/setup.md

 ---
 title: Overview of Tasks to Set Up Business Central
-description: Outlines tasks to set up, initialise, and configure Business Central to suit your needs.
+description: Read an overview of the tasks to set up, initialise, and configure Business Central to suit your needs.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual